ronzso29/AIDungeon-Uncensored/README.md

 # AIDungeon2-Uncensored

-This is a fork of the original AIDungeon, with the ProfanityFilter features removed.
-Vanilla AIDungeon scans and censors the output of the game, looking for expletives, sexual content, racial slurs, and others.
+This is a fork of the original AIDungeon 2, with the ProfanityFilter features removed.
+Vanilla AIDungeon 2 scans and censors the output of the game, looking for expletives, sexual content, racial slurs, and others.

 ## This fork removes the profanity filter entirely.